dapphub/ds-auth/README.md

 ===

-The `auth` module contains contracts for the access control pattern used in several places throughout dappsys.
+`auth` is an access control pattern for Ethereum contract systems.

-`DSAuth` is like `owned`, except it performs a separate permission lookup if the initial owner check fails.

 The critical functionality is summarized by this section of `DSAuth`:
 ```